| Recruitment Websites - The 'Must Have' Functionality That Many Don't

 message will always be the most effective form of acknowledgment,

+a well-written auto response is a smart alternative.
 NEXT ISSUE: In the final part of this three part

 series we examine the biggest recruitment website promotion